k20302040/probabilistic-systems-lab/00-journal/learning_log_2026.md

 - pytest framework

 ### Did
-- Practiced writing test cases
-- Explored code structure for testability
+- Harvard's CS50p Section 5

 ### Reflection
-I started to understand that good code is designed to be tested.
-Breaking programs into smaller functions made them easier to reason about and verify.
-This changed how I think about writing code from the beginning—not just making it work, but making it checkable.
+I understood that good code should be able to be tested thoroughly.
+Breaking programs into smaller functions that each return values makes it possible to unit test them.

+---

+## Week: xxx xx - xxx xx, xxxx

+### Studied
+-

+### Did
+-

+### Reflection